 The PBS VIDEOdatabase provides "Search" and "Browse" features, based on keywords, historical dates and academic area preferences.
 Some titles incorporate lesson plans for K-12 teacher use, which are linked to the search results as well.

-Users may access the PBS VIDEOdatabase from the frontpage of the Libraries website, either through IRIS or by following the path Indexes & Databases / Arts & Humanities / General Arts & Humanities, OR Indexes & Databases / Social Sciences & Law / General Social Science.
+Users may access the PBS VIDEOdatabase from the frontpage of the Libraries website, either through Library Catalog or by following the path Indexes & Databases / Arts & Humanities / General Arts & Humanities, OR Indexes & Databases / Social Sciences & Law / General Social Science.